JackRWilson/Inventory-Management-Project/README.md

 # Project Overview

 Inventory management is essential for any grocery store.
-It helps track popular sales, total assets, and restock on diminishing items.
+It helps track popular sales, total assets, and pruchases of diminishing items.

 This small inventory management database is part of an assignment and is used as coding practice rather than a practical tracking system.